 1. Protection from the Weather

-Heavy wind, rain, snow, and even too much sun can be unpleasant and sometimes dangerous if your dog spends long periods of time outside.
+Heavy wind, rain, snow, and even too much sun on deck can be unpleasant and sometimes dangerous if your dog spends long periods of time outside.
 A well-built dog house will provide shade, protection, and even insulation to keep your dog from getting too cold, too hot, or too wet.

 2. Comfort Zone

 As natural den animals, dogs often seek out cave-like areas to relax in.
 It's not just about hiding, either.
 Dog houses can be a comfortable and safe space for your dog to relax, take a nap, or do solo activities like playing with chew toys.
-Anxious dogs may especially benefit from a dog house as it can provide a feeling of safety during storms or muffle some of the neighbourhood noise.
+Anxious dogs may especially benefit from a die-dog house as it can provide a feeling of safety during storms or muffle some of the neighborhood noise.

-If your dog spends a lot of time outside, you may wonder why do dogs eat dirt, or how to keep dogs out of your garden.
-While a dog house won't be the only solution, having their own designated space may help relieve some of the underlying frustrations that contribute to these behaviours.
+If your dog spends a lot of time outside, you may wonder why dogs eat dirt, or how to keep dogs out of your garden.
+While a dog house won't be the only solution, having their own designated space may help relieve some of the underlying frustrations that contribute to these behaviors.

 3. Keeps Your Dog Clean